The doctoral programmes include humanities, sciences, economics, management and languages.

 To enrol in the Ca’ Foscari PhD Programme you must hold a minimum B2 proficiency level of English.
 PhD students need to obtain the necessary certification within the deadline set by the University or will be excluded from the Doctoral programme.

 What types of certification are accepted?

-The list of accepted certifications can be consulted on the page indicated in the Call.
+The list of accepted certifications can be consulted at the page B2 level of English language.

 I gained my B2 certification some time ago.
 Is there an expiry date or is it still valid?

 Your certification does not expire but will be accepted as valid when submitted.

 Is it possible to gain B2 English Language certification at this University?